alenpuzic/alenpuzic.github.io/_drafts/hosting-a-static-s3-site-with-ssl.md

 ### Overview

-In this tutorial we're going to learn how to use various AWS cloud services to serve a static site that is (practically) infinitely scalable, very budget friendly and served over SSL/TLS.
-In particular, we'll use S3 cloud storage to host our static site files, CloudFront content delivery network to distribute our content over SSL and finally Route53 to point DNS requests to CloudFront.
+In this tutorial we're going to learn how to use Amazon Web Services (AWS) to serve a static site that is (practically) infinitely scalable, very budget friendly and served over SSL/TLS.
+In particular, we'll use S3 cloud storage to host our static files, CloudFront content delivery network to distribute our content over SSL and finally Route53 to point DNS requests to CloudFront.

-There's a couple of things we should understand before we start.
-CloudFront allows you to use an AWS provided SSL certificate instead of using your own certificate, but it costs a whopping $600 a month to use this premium service.
+There's a couple of things we should note before we start.
+You don't have to use your own custom SSL certificate.
+CloudFront actually allows you to use an AWS provided SSL certificate instead, but it costs a whopping $600 a month to use this premium service.
 That makes it a non-option for most people.
-Also, CloudFront is not required to serve your custom domain site from S3, but it is required if you want to use SSL.
+Also, CloudFront is not required to serve a static site from AWS.
+You can host your site with just S3 and Route53.
+But using CloudFront allows us to use SSL and it gives us faster load times.

 _This rest of this article assumes that you already have an active AWS account.
 It also assumes that you have registered a domain name and have already generated static files necessary for your site.
 From this point on we're going